Jared-MB/Alert-Component-React/README.md

     setTimeout(() => {
         //For animations
         const alert = document.querySelector('.scale-in-center');
-        //When you click more than once while the alert is running, it can cause an error, so it as a try - catch to not mess up the page try {
+        //When you click more than once while the alert is running,
+        //it can cause an error, so it as a try - catch to not mess up the page try {
             alert.classList.add('scale-out-center');
             //Clear alert values